-Let M1 and M2 denote the weighted FZ loss minimization estimation approaches implemented with the aforementioned first and second projected weight estimators respectively.
+Let M1 and M2 denote the weighted FZ loss minimization estimation approaches implemented using the aforementioned first and second projected weight estimators respectively.
 In addition, we also consider the following two benchmarks where no weighting scheme is used: (1) Estimation using all data without imposing any weight on the samples (no adjustment for endogeneity, denoted by M3); (2) Estimation using only the sample of compliers (oracle estimation, denoted by M4).

-Figures \ref{figure4} to \ref{figure7} summarize the simulation results, which include the biases, variances and mean squared errors (MSEs) of the CTATE and QTE estimators under the settings M1 to M4.
+Figures \ref{figure4} to \ref{figure7} summarize the simulation results, including the biases, variances and mean squared errors (MSEs) of the CTATE and QTE estimators under settings M1 to M4.
 The key findings are discussed as follows.
 For $\rho=0$, there is no concern of endogeneity.
-In this case, the CTATE and QTE, which were estimated using all data without imposing any weight scheme (M3), had the lowest variance and MSE.
-Imposing weights to account for endogeneity would increase estimator variability, as can be seen from our theoretical result in Theorem 2 that the estimated weight contributes to variances of the proposed estimators.
-The estimation results from using only the complier samples (M4) were associated with a higher variance than those of M3.
-This is mainly due to the sample size effect as the approach M4 tends to use fewer observations than M3 does in the implementation.
-The profiles of variances for the estimated CTATE reveal a downward trend as the quantile level rises, but those for the estimated QTE indicate that the variances were larger at the lower and higher quantile levels.
+In this case, the CTATE and QTE for compliers estimated using all the data without imposing any weight scheme (M3), have the lowest variance and MSE.
+Imposing weights to account for endogeneity would increase estimator variability, as can be seen from our theoretical result in Theorem 2, which shows the estimated weight contributes to variances of the proposed estimators.
+The estimation results using only the complier samples (M4) are associated with higher variance than those of M3.
+This is mainly due to the sample size effect as M4 tends to use fewer observations than M3 does in the implementation.
+The plots of variances for the estimated CTATE for compliers reveal a downward trend as the quantile level rises, but those for the estimated QTE for compliers indicate that the variances are larger at the lower and higher quantile levels.
 For the estimation bias, the simulation results are mixed and there is no clear dominant method here.
-The bias, variance and MSE were all improved as the sample size increased from 500 to 3000.
+The bias, variance and MSE are all improved as the sample size increases from 500 to 3000.